 SLAS476H March 2006 – June 2017 DAC8550

-The DAC8550 is a small, low-power, voltage output, single-channel, 16-bit DAC.
-The device is monotonic by design, provides excellent linearity, and minimizes undesired code-to-code transient voltages.
-The DAC8550 uses a versatile, three-wire serial interface that operates at clock rates of up to 30 MHz and is compatible with standard SPI, QSPI, Microwire, and digital signal processor (DSP) interfaces.
+The DAC8550 is a small, low-power, voltage output, 16-bit digital-to-analog converter (DAC).
+It is monotonic, provides good linearity, and minimizes undesired code-to-code transient voltages.
+The DAC8550 uses a versatile, 3-wire serial interface that operates at clock rates of up to 30 MHz and is compatible with standard SPI™, QSPI™, Microwire™, and digital signal processor (DSP) interfaces.

 The DAC8550 requires an external reference voltage to set its output range.
 The DAC8550 incorporates a power-on reset circuit that ensures that the DAC output powers up at midscale and remains there until a valid write takes place to the device.
 The DAC8550 contains a power-down feature, accessed over the serial interface, that reduces the current consumption of the device to 200 nA at 5 V.

 The low-power consumption of this device in normal operation makes it ideal for portable, battery-operated equipment.
 Power consumption is 0.38 mW at 2.7 V, reducing to less than 1 μW in power-down mode.

 The DAC8550 is available in an MSOP-8 package.

 For additional flexibilty, see the DAC8551, a binary-coded counterpart to the DAC8550.